 NetSuite vs. Salesforce are two extremely popular software options.
 The origin or how these two evolved is very different, yet we find similarities, and both are targeting similar client demographics with similar offerings.

 Many organizations embarking of ERP software selection processes feel as though they need to focus on the “bigger” ERP systems.
 But the market is full of options beyond the typical SAP S/4HANA vs. Oracle ERP Cloud vs. Microsoft Dynamics 365 conversation.
-NetSuite and Salesforce have both proven to be viable options for organizations ranging from smaller organizations to larger, multi-national organizations.
+NetSuite and Salesforce have both proven to be viable options for customer relationship management in organizations ranging from smaller organizations to larger, multi-national organizations.

 Let’s take a fresh look at how and if they compete:

 Salesforce played a big part in pushing CRM adoption levels to new heights and continues to do so.
 It's estimated that over 90% of businesses now use some type of CRM solution.
 While this didn't happen overnight, all but the smallest businesses have gravitated to CRM technology.
 Salesforce has built the “Cadillac” of CRMs.
 It comes with a premium price, hefty annual increases and is described by many users as not being intuitive.
 It's also the most powerful CRM out there.

 While Salesforce originally started out focusing on basic CRM functions, options and capabilities have expanded exponentially.
 Think advanced sales reporting, call scripting, partner portals, etc.